MeloenCoding/Discordjs-Boilerplate/README.md

 ```

 ## Config
-Create a config.json like this :
+Create a config.json like this:

 ```json
 {